![[ebook] Mastering Kubernetes Autoscaling](https://static.thechief.io/prod/images/Untitled_design_1_IfT.2e16d0ba.fill-970x250.format-webp.webp)

 Oracle Cloud Infrastructure

 Oracle Cloud Infrastructure (OCI) offers GPU-powered instances in both bare-metal and virtual machine formats, delivering high-performance computing with flexibility and cost efficiency.
-Bare-metal GPU instances enable users to run workloads in non-virtualized environments, providing them with full hardware access and enhanced performance.
+Bare-metal GPU instances allow users to run workloads in non-virtualized environments, providing full hardware access and enhanced performance.

 Key Features

-It provides a broad suite of cloud services, covering compute, AI, and data management and making it a full-stack cloud platform for enterprises.
+- Comprehensive Cloud Service Portfolio: OCI offers a broad range of services across compute, AI, and data management, positioning it as a full-stack cloud platform for enterprises.

-Unlike other major cloud providers, Oracle offers competitively priced bare-metal GPU instances, giving users unparalleled control and performance for intensive workloads.
+- Unique Bare-Metal GPU Support: Unlike many other cloud providers, Oracle delivers competitively priced bare-metal GPU instances, offering unmatched control and performance for compute-intensive workloads.

 Pricing